crazzfeng/sendcloud-docs/reference/Intro/authentication-1/index.md

 | smsUser   | Your SMS_USER | mycompany_sms   |
 | smsKey    | Your SMS_KEY  | xyz789uvw123... |

-> ⚠️ **Important**: Similar to the Email API, these parameters need to be included directly in the request parameters.
+> ⚠️ **Important**: Like the Email API, you must include these parameters directly in the request parameters.

 ### Request Examples